tmaurer42/interactive-fl-poc/README.md

 docker compose -f docker-compose.debug.yml up --build
 ```

-- Attach the debugger for the by selecting "API: Attach" in the VSCode Debug section.
-The API will start as soon as the debugger is attached
+- Attach the debugger for the API by selecting "API: Attach" in the VSCode Debug section.
+The API will start as soon as the debugger is attached.

 The API will be available at port **5002**.